 If you’ve gotten anything at all out of following Christ, if his love has made any difference in your life, if being in a community of the Spirit means anything to you, if you have a heart, if you care— then do me a favor: Agree with each other, love each other, be deep-spirited friends.
 Don’t push your way to the front; don’t sweet-talk your way to the top.
 Put yourself aside, and help others get ahead.
 Don’t be obsessed with getting your own advantage.
 Forget yourselves long enough to lend a helping hand.
 (Philippians 2:1, MSG)

-Deep-spirited conversations are the heart of Soul Shepherding.
-It’s what we do for pastors, ministry leaders, and others in counseling, spiritual mentoring, groups, seminars, and retreats.
+Deep-spirited conversations are the heart of how we want to help ministry leaders, and others in counseling, spiritual mentoring, groups, seminars, and retreats.

 The Goal of Soul Talk